gabfiocchi/react-maze/README.md

 The Hook `useKeyPress` is in charge of listening to the arrow keys on the keyboard or Mini Pad.

-The structure I have chosen is to group the files by their functionality: inside the `./src/` we have `components, hooks, store and utils`.
+The structure I have chosen is to group the files by their functionality: inside the `./src/` we have `components, hooks, services, store and utils`.

 As for the public resources part `./public/assets/` we have `fonts, images and sounds`.